lat9/stats_product_notifications/readme.txt

 History
 =======
+2.0.1   2017-07-16  lat9
+  - Updated to correct the product-page link, per the support forum.
 2.0.0   2017-07-16  lat9
   - Updated for continued use under Zen Cart 1.5.0 and later.
 3. 1.3 24.04.2007 14:36 (a_berezin)